wp-plugins/contact-form-to-db/readme.txt

 * NEW : Ability to manage messages that have been sent from website from Contact Form Plugin by BestWebSoft.

 == Upgrade Notice ==

+= V1.4.9 =
+We updated all functionality for wordpress 4.2.3.

 = V1.4.8 =
 Ability to restore settings to defaults.